Northern Yuan: Second reunification

 The six Eastern Mongol tümens were granted to his 11 sons while the four Oirat tümens were ruled by taishi nobles.
 His youngest son Gersenji Khongtaiji of the Jalayir became the ruler of the Khalkha Mongols, the largest of the six tümens.
 The tümens functioned both as military units and as tribal administrative bodies who hoped to receive taijis, descended from Dayan Khan.
 Northern Khalkha people and Uriyankhan were attached to the South Khalkha of eastern Inner Mongolia and Doyin Uriyangkhan of the Three Guards, respectively.
 After the rebellion of the northern Uriankhai people, they were conquered in 1538 and mostly annexed by the northern Khalkha.
-However, his decision to divide the six tumens to his sons, or taijis, and local tabunangs-sons in law of the taijis created a decentralized system of Borjigin rule that secured domestic peace and outward expansion for a century.
-Despite this decentralization there was a remarkable concord within the new Mongol order created by Dayan Khan.
+However, his decision to divide the six tumens to his sons, or taijis, and local tabunangs-sons in the law of the taijis created a decentralized system of Borjigin rule that secured domestic peace and outward expansion for a century.
+Despite this decentralization, there was a remarkable concord within the new Mongol order created by Dayan Khan.